7 Ways To Achieve Work-Life Balance Like Jesus

 - Adam Burns, Man With A Plan

-For many of us, achieving any sort of balance between our personal and professional lives can seem like a cruel joke.
+For many of us, achieving a balance between our personal and professional lives can seem like a cruel joke.

-But the fight for work-life balance doesn't stop with those of us who get paid for our work.
-Stay-at-home parents, for example, have one of the toughest jobs on the planet, and often feel like they've lost touch with the rest of their lives.
+But the fight for work-life balance doesn't stop with those who get paid for our work.
+Stay-at-home parents, for example, have one of the toughest jobs on the planet and often feel like they've lost touch with the rest of their lives.

-I'm not going to tell you there's a silver bullet, or tell you there's 'three easy steps to work-life balance'.
+I'm not going to tell you there's a silver bullet or tell you there are 'three easy steps to work-life balance.'
 That ended when Adam and Eve took the forbidden fruit, and life under the sun descended into chaos (see Genesis 3).

-While perfect work-life balance isn't possible in this life, and many things are outside of our control, God is with us.
-Let's take a closer look at Jesus' life, and consider how we can head toward more sanity and balance for our own.
+While perfect work-life balance isn't possible in this life, and many things are outside our control, God is with us.
+Let's look at Jesus's life and consider how we can head toward more sanity and balance for our own.

 What Work-Life Balance Doesn't Mean